 If you want rooms and know where they should go, you need to be able to access them, have light/ventilation and means of escape.
 With two stories, the planning limitations have to be considered, as the size and scale means it has to be designed to fit with its environment.
 The regulations are stricter, specifically about fire escape and structure.
 You need to decide what you want to gain from the build, what you are willing to sacrifice, and how much you have to spend.
 Site checks should be carried out on shared boundaries, partywall, mains sewers and is it a listed building or in a conservation area.

 If size and scale of the extension is the priority, how much will you need to build to gain the space and rooms you want, from there, the internal layout can be explored using the existing structure as best as possible, this will also help save costs.
 Try to avoid creating inner rooms, as each habitable room will need an opening window.
 A double side extension will need to look subservient to the house, typically this is done by pulling the front wall back.
-Clear glazing will generally not be permitted at first floor level within 7 meters of a boundary due to over looking.
+Clear glazing will generally not be permitted at first floor level within 7 meters of a boundary due to overlooking.
 Getting a good balance is important, as if the need for an extra bedroom/larger bedroom is driving the extension, you will have to make good use of the ground floor.
-Double rear extensions have to consider the overshadowing and loss of amenity/outlook from the neighbours if in close proximity to the boundary.
+Double rear extensions must consider the overshadowing and loss of amenity/outlook from the neighbours if near the boundary.

 Our design consultants will give you the best advice on how to achieve your requirements with the best chance of securing planning approval.
 We will prepare and submit the application on your behalf, then act as your agent, talking directly with the council throughout the application.
 Click here to see our Planning Permission Guide.